 Dermal Filler For Acne Scars

-This is the most versatile treatment, and when combined with subcision are excellent for treating atrophic, rolling and tethered acne scars.
-This process releases and raises up the scar.
+Dermal fillers are the most versatile treatment for acne scars, and when combined with subcision are excellent for treating atrophic, rolling and tethered acne scars.
+This process releases and raises up the injury.
 The results are instantaneous; there is no downtime.

 Subcision involves introducing a needle under the skin, moving this under the tethered scar and breaking the bonds.
-Subcision is used to free the skin and result in instantaneous raising up.
+Subcision is used to free the surface and result in instantaneous raising up.

 Subcision and TCA cross can be combined.
 Sometimes surgical excision of scars is required.

 Radiofrequency – eMatrix, eTwo

 The eMatrix sublative radio-frequency uses pins that rest on the skin and energy pulsed into the dermis.
 It does not penetrate the skin but works on heat energy creating a controlled dermal injury.
 The thermal energy breaks down scar collagen and stimulates fibroblasts to produce healthy collagen to plump up the skin for acne scar removal.
 Healthy collagen is particularly useful for new acne scars as it treats both acne and scarring, and prevents formation.

 Skin needling does help with acne scars.
 However, the outcome is merely ok.
 Avoid the old skin rollers with newer Dermapen or other radio frequency dermal stamping, causing less trauma to the surface, faster healing.
 Darker skin types are safe to treat with non-laser treatments like dermal stamping.
 These technologies are useful for rolling acne scars and combined with other acne scar treatment.